“Labor Omnia Vincit” McKay Law

 • Diminished quality of life

-Oklahoma generally gives 2 years from the date of the crash to file (Okla.
+The deadline in Oklahoma is two years from the date of the crash to file (Okla.
 Stat. tit.
 12, § 95).
 Quick action is critical because platform records are routinely overwritten.

 Q: An Instacart shopper hit me — who pays?

-A: Turns on what the shopper was doing.
+A: Depends on the shopper’s app status.
 Mid-delivery: Instacart’s commercial coverage.
 App off: personal only.

 Q: What does it cost to hire McKay Law?